stetso/awesome-gideros/readme.md

 - [Passing variables using the SceneManager](http://giderosmobile.com/forum/discussion/1474/passing-variables-with-scene-manager/p1) - passing variables to the next scene when using the scene manager

 ### Input
+- [GidSwipe](https://github.com/stetso/GidSwipe) - easy to use tap and swipe manager for mobile
 - [Gestures](http://appcodingeasy.com/Gideros-Mobile/Detecting-Gestures-in-Gideros) - define and detect complex gestures from points a list of points
 - [Accelerometer](http://appcodingeasy.com/Gideros-Mobile/Using-Accelerometer-with-Box2d-in-Gideros) - quick example of how to use the device accelerometer as input
 - [Shake detection](http://appcodingeasy.com/Gideros-Mobile/Gideros-Shake-detection) - small snippet to detect device shake